 Here are some important considerations about activity maps:

-- You can create activity maps for devices in Advanced, Standard, and L2 Parent Analysis.
+- You can create activity maps for devices in Advanced, Standard, L2 Parent Analysis, and Flow Analysis.
 You cannot create an activity map for devices in Discovery Mode.
 For more information, see Analysis priorities.

 - If you create an activity map for a device or device group that has no protocol activity during the selected time interval, the map appears without any data.
 Change the time interval or your origin selection and try again.

-- You can create an activity map in a Command Console to view device connections across all of your sensors.
-However, connected sensors must be upgraded to firmware version 7.0 or later.
+- You can create an activity map from a console to view device connections across all of your sensors.

 - You can save and share an activity map , granting view or edit access to other system users or groups.
 You can also load a saved activity map to modify map properties.